fnparr/IndustryAccelerators-RemoteData/README.md

 This will look for column names matching glossary business terms in the Catalog and cause the metadat of the imported datasets in the Catalof to be associated with these terms - making them easier ti locate in the ICPD catalog when a given analytics / modelling effort begins.
 The automatic assignment of terms to dataset columns also utilizes the predefined mappings that were imported to Catalog with the Industry Accelerator.

 At this point the **discover** button  at bottom right of the **Discover assets** panel will be enabled.
-Clisk on this button.
+Click on this button.
 There will be a warning that data discovery and import may take time, then the process will start.

 After  successful import of the data:
-   *  ICPD reports successful import
+   *  CP4D reports successful import
-   *  imported tables from the remote schema are now visible in the ICPD catalog
+   *  imported tables from the remote schema are now visible in the CP4D catalog
    *  columns from the imported tables have been automatically associated with Industry glossary terms in the ICPD catalog
    *  if the columns names of the imported tables match exactly those from the sample datasets provided in Industry Accelerator then all of the business glossary terms assigments provided with the Industry Accelerator are replicated for the imported datasets columns

-<h4>ICPD reports successful import </h4>
+<h4>CLoud Pak for Data reports successful import </h4>

 ![Discover-Assets-02-Finished](Discover-Assets-02-Finished.JPG)
 <br><br><br>